jokoul/project-20-distance-between-cities/README.md

 ## Description

-This application provide travel and move assistance by getting information between to location like the distance and more.
-It is based on google maps API and google cloud Platform.
+This application provide travel and move assistance by getting information between to location like the distance and time.
+It is based on google maps API (Application Programming Interface) and google cloud Platform (GCP).

 ## Stack